wellspringcp/wellspring/10-miscellaneous/10-04-food-and-ingestible-substance-sanitation.md

-# Wellspring: Ingestible substance safety:
+# Wellspring: Food and Ingestible Substance Sanitation:

 In order to ensure that all food and ingestible substance production, warehousing/storage and distribution/vending is done in a sanitary manner, we provide a legal mechanism to enable customers to inspect the facilities used to produce and/or store and distribute ingestible substances.
 Where evidence of unsanitary operation is found, we provide remedies to enforce sanitary behaviour.